stanley-fork/WFGY/TensionUniverse/BlackHole/Q109_global_migration_patterns.md

 These problems provide prerequisites, tools, or general foundations that Q109 relies on at the effective layer.

 * Q104 (BH_SOC_INEQUALITY_L3_104)
-  Reason: Provides WealthInequality_Field and IncentiveGradient components that feed into migration drivers in Driver_Field.
+  Reason: Provides `WealthInequality_Field` and `IncentiveGradient` components that feed into migration drivers in `D_driver` and related parts of `Driver_Field`.

 * Q101 (BH_ECON_EQUITY_PREMIUM_L3_101)
-  Reason: Supplies structural insight into risk and return that shapes cross border capital and labor flows jointly with MigrationFlow_Field.
+  Reason: Supplies structural insight into risk and return that shapes cross border capital and labor flows jointly with `MigrationFlow_Field`.

 * Q098 (BH_EARTH_ANTHROPOCENE_L3_098)
-  Reason: Encodes large scale socio environmental regime shifts that change EnvironmentalStress inputs within Driver_Field.
+  Reason: Encodes large scale socio environmental regime shifts that change environmental stress inputs within `D_driver`.

 * Q099 (BH_EARTH_WATER_STRESS_L3_099)
-  Reason: Provides EnvironmentalStress_Field for water and agriculture that can act as push and pull factors for migration corridors.
+  Reason: Provides `EnvironmentalStress_Field` for water and agriculture that can act as push and pull factors for migration corridors.

 ### 2.2 Downstream problems

 These problems are direct reuse targets of Q109 components or depend on Q109 tension structure.

 * Q110 (BH_SOC_INSTITUTION_EVOLUTION_L3_110)
-  Reason: Reuses MigrationFeedback_Kernel and Tension_MIG_Functional as pressure terms driving institutional adaptation.
+  Reason: Reuses `MigrationFeedback_Kernel` and `Tension_MIG_Functional` as pressure terms that drive institutional adaptation.

 * Q100 (BH_HEALTH_PANDEMIC_RISK_L3_100)
-  Reason: Uses MigrationFlow_Field and SpatialMobility_Field as conduits for pathogen spread across regions.
+  Reason: Uses `MigrationFlow_Field` and `SpatialMobility_Field` as conduits for pathogen spread across regions.

 * Q125 (BH_AI_MULTI_AGENT_DYNAMICS_L3_125)
-  Reason: Treats agents moving in abstract policy or state spaces using a MobilityNetwork component patterned after MigrationFlow_Field.
+  Reason: Treats agents moving in abstract policy or state spaces using a `MobilityNetwork` component patterned after `MigrationFlow_Field`.

 ### 2.3 Parallel problems